“Small Steps” for Big Results

 Ask Yourself This

-How do you keep your team motivated despite conflicts and obstacles?
+How do I keep my team motivated despite conflicts and obstacles?

-What makes you a bad leader and how do you plan to improve this?
+What makes me a bad leader and how do you plan to improve this?